Metal nanoparticles, nanoantennas and rare earth ions for energy harvesting in solar cells (Nano2solar)

-The Nano2solar project aims at the design and development of innovative spectral conversion layers for increasing the efficiency of solar cells, based on rare-earth-doped luminescent materials enhanced by plasmonic effects and by energy-transfer from metal nanoparticles or nano-antennas.
-Further objectives of Nano2solar are establishing a strong and longlasting collaboration between Luleå, Chalmers and Ca´ Foscari (Venice, Italy) universities in the solar energy field and providing a significant boost to the scientific career of the Project Leader, Dr. Enrichi.
+The Nano2solar project was focused on the design and development of innovative spectral conversion layers for increasing the efficiency of solar cells, based on rare-earth-doped luminescent materials enhanced by plasmonic effects and by energy-transfer from metal nanoaggregates or nanoantennas.
+Nano2solar aimed also at establishing a longlasting collaboration between the universities of Luleå, Chalmers, Ca´ Foscari Venice (Italy) and Centro Fermi Rome (Italy) in the materials for energy field and providing a significant boost to the career of the Project Leader, Dr. Enrichi.

 Resultat och förväntade effekter